 Waste and Water

 One of Lenovo's primary environmental objectives for operational facilities involves minimizing solid waste and maximizing recycling and reuse.
-Lenovo manufacturing and R&D facilities, and some large office locations worldwide, achieved a reuse/recycling rate of 86.7 percent during FY 2014/15.
+Lenovo manufacturing and R&D facilities, and some large office locations worldwide, achieved a reuse/recycling rate for nonhazardous solid waste of 91.4 percent during FY 2017/18.
 Lenovo operations generate minimal quantities of hazardous waste.

 Hazardous waste generated at operational facilities includes oils, coolants, organic solvents, batteries, fluorescent light bulbs and ballasts.
 All are disposed of in accordance with local environmental regulations with reputable vendors who are approved through a stringent Lenovo audit process.
-During FY 2014/15, Lenovo neither imported nor exported any hazardous waste.
+Lenovo neither imports nor exports any hazardous waste.